Valle Crucis Abbey: Architectural layout

 Valle Crucis Abbey consisted of the church plus several adjoining out buildings which enclosed a square courtyard.
 The church itself ran West to East in the traditional cruciform style.
 Today much of the original church is ruined, though the west end front wall survives, including the masonry of the rose window, and much of the east end.
 In the 14th century the church was effectively divided by a pulpitum across the nave.
 The lay brothers worshipped before an altar in front of the pulpitum, and the choir monks before the high altar or side chapels.

-The outbuildings including the adjoining east range, which survives mainly intact and the west range, which housed the lay brethren’s frater, but is now demolished.
+The outbuildings including the adjoining east range, which survives mainly intact and the west range, which housed the lay brethren's frater, but is now demolished.
 Completing the four sides of the inner courtyard was the southern frater and kitchen, which faced the church; these two building are also now ruins, with only foundation stones remaining.
 The east and west ranges housed the cloisters, with the east range also leading to the final structure, the abbot's lodgings which settled between the range and the church but outside the courtyard.
 The site is also home to the only remaining monastic fishpond in Wales, but suffered from being remodelled as a reflecting pool in the 18th century.

 As well as the west end front wall, extensive parts of the east end of the structures survive to the present day.
 The chancel walls, the southern part of the transept, the east range of the cloister together with the chapter house and sacristy and the lower part of the reredorter all survive mainly intact.
 In 1870 the west end wall was restored by George Gilbert Scott.
 Rather unusually for a monastic ruin, parts of the first floor can be accessed, including the dormitory and abbot's lodgings.

 Many pieces have been removed by the local museum, and the font from the church was placed in the gardens of Plas Newydd, Llangollen by the Ladies of Llangollen in the late 18th century.

+In Popular culture

+Valle Crucis Abbey is featured on the cover of the album Aria of Vernal Tombs by American metal band Obsequiae, released in 2015.